vinaygopinath/androidtutorial/app/views/concept_lessons/_android_setup.md

 ##Prerequisite

-Android development does't require any special hardware, the development enviorment is based on Eclipse and works on any platform.
+Android development does not require any special hardware, the development enviorment is based on Eclipse and works on any platform.
 Here are prerequiste which can help you to decide which version to install

 * OS: Android IDE works on windows xp, 7, 8, Linux and MAC OSX
 * Minimum requirement is Java (JDK 6)